karras/openbao-plugins/auth/github/docs/api/readme.md

   of.
 OpenBao will attempt to fetch and set this value if it is not provided.
 - `base_url` `(string: "")` - The API endpoint to use.
 Useful if you are running GitHub Enterprise or an API-compatible authentication server.

-### Environment variables
-- `VAULT_AUTH_CONFIG_GITHUB_TOKEN` `(string: "")` - An optional GitHub token used to make
-  authenticated GitHub API requests.
-This can be useful for bypassing GitHub's rate-limiting during automation flows when the `organization_id` is not provided.
-  We encourage you to provide the `organization_id` instead of relying on this environment variable.

-@include 'tokenfields.mdx'

 ### Sample payload